jcvignoli/lumiere-movies/src/README.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Donate link: https://www.paypal.me/jcvignoli

 Lumière!
-Movies retrieves information from www.imdb.com to include it in your blog.
-This is the most versatile and comprehensive plugin dedicated to enhance your movie reviews.
+Movies retrieves data from www.imdb.com and helps you include it in your posts and in your widgets.

 == Description ==